Import libraries

 - Clean data using

-- Import, clean, and manipulate an xarray dataset
+pandas - Import, clean, and manipulate an xarray dataset

 - Create a set of plots of the area in true and false-color without creating new variables